thymeleaf/thymeleaf-org/CLA/README.markdown

 ![Fill & Sign](https://github.com/thymeleaf/thymeleaf-org/blob/main/misc/pdf_cla_images/pdf_fill_sign.png)

-This will allow you to fill all the form fields.
+This will allow you to fill in all the form fields.
 At the end of the document you will find a space for your signature, which you can add with the _Sign_ option that will appear in your toolbar while in _Fill & Sign_ mode:

 ![Sign](https://github.com/thymeleaf/thymeleaf-org/blob/main/misc/pdf_cla_images/pdf_sign.png)

-Once done, save the file (note this will disable any further edits) and send it to [the project leads][thymeleaf-team].
+Once done, save the file (note this will disable any further edits) and send it via email to [the project leads][thymeleaf-team].

+**Alternatively** you can also print the filled form and then scan it.